Entropicsky/S2CombatLogAgent/README.md

 - OpenAI's GPT models for natural language processing
 - Streamlit for the web interface
 - SQLite for database functionality
+- Pandas, openpyxl and xlsxwriter for data export capabilities

 ## License